-As a resident beauty guinea pig, I’ve tried and tested most of the coconut claims out there, but I am rummaging my kitchen cabinets for coconut oil the most when it comes to my hair.
+As a resident beauty guinea pig, I’ve tried and tested most of the coconut claims out there, but I am rummaging my kitchen cabinets for coconut oil the most when it comes to my hair, especially as the cooler fall air starts to crack and dry out everyone’s hair.
 Here are some of the lessons I have learned when using coconut oil for hair.

 Lesson #1: Know Your Hair Type